USA and the UK

 Diversity Visa Program

-The Diversity Visa Program allows nationals of countries with a low rate of immigration to the United States to get an immigrant visa.
+The Diversity Visa Program allows the foreign citizens of countries with a low rate of immigration to the United States to obtain immigrant visas (aka, green cards).

-There is a limited period during which you can register to the Green Card lottery each fiscal year.
-Your registration must be submitted online on the Diversity Visa website.
-Multiple entries are not allowed.
+There is a limited period during which you can register for the Green Card lottery each fiscal year.
+Your registration must be submitted online via the Diversity Visa website.
+Multiple entries during the fiscal year are not allowed.
+Each applicant is permitted only one entry per registration period.

-There is no cost to register for the DV Program, but you will be asked to pay a fee to adjust your status if you are selected.
+There is no cost to register for the Diversity Immigrant Visa Program, but you will be asked to pay a fee to adjust your status if you are selected.

 What is the Diversity Visa Lottery Program?

-This is open only for applicant from countries that have a historical low immigration rate to the U.S.
+This is open only for applicants from eligible countries that have a historically low immigration rate to the U.S.

-Every fiscal year, only a limited number of visas is available for the participants of this program.
-For this reason, this is also known as Green Card Lottery (or DV Lottery).
+Every fiscal year, only a limited number of immigrant visas are available for the participants of this program.
+For this reason, the Diversity Visa Program is also known as the Green Card Lottery (or DV Lottery).

-The U.S. immigration law set strict requirements for the Diversity Immigrant Visa Program.
+The U.S. immigration laws set strict requirements for the Diversity Immigrant Visa Program and its application process.

-If you do not complete your lottery entry form correctly or if you submit it at a wrong time, you will be automatically disqualified.
+If you do not complete your lottery entry form correctly or if you submit it at the wrong time, you will be automatically disqualified from the DV program.

 What are the requirements to participate in the Green Card Lottery?

-To entry the Green Card Lottery, you must:
+For entry into the Green Card Lottery (aka, the DV program), you must:

 - Be a citizen of a foreign country with a low immigration rate to the United States.
-This list may change periodically, and it is issued every year by the Department of State;
+This list may change periodically as it is issued every year by the Department of State

-If you are selected, but you do not meet the requirements, your Green Card will not be issued.
+There are strict eligibility requirements for this program.
+If you are selected but do not meet the requirements, your immigrant visa will not be issued.

 How to enter the Diversity Immigrant Visa Program?

-The Green Card Lottery is open every year for four to five weeks.
-It is usually held in fall, but there is no fixed date for it.
+The Diversity Visa Program is open every year for four to five weeks.
+It is usually held in the fall but there is no fixed date for it.
 Results are then available in the spring of the following year.

 Once the registrations are open, you can submit your application.
-This is an online form that cannot be downloaded or printed.
-There is no charge for registering, nor fee to enter the lottery.
+This is an online form that cannot be downloaded or printed and must be submitted electronically.
+There is no charge for registering, nor fee to enter the lottery and you can not submit more than one entry.

-If you have a spouse of children at the time of your application, you must include them on your original entry form.
+If you have a spouse or children at the time of your application, you must include them on your original entry form.
 Otherwise, your case will be disqualified.

 When you complete your registration, you will receive a confirmation number.
-You will need it the following year to check the status of your entry and to confirm your participation in the case of victory.
+You will need it the following year to check the status of your entry and to confirm your participation in case you have been chosen.

 Selection of applicants

-Each year, the DoS (Department of State) conducts a random selection of those who have submitted an entry.
-This is also based on available visas in each country from all the registered participants have sent their application from.
+Each year, the DOS (Department of State) conducts a random selection of those who have submitted an entry.
+This is also based on available visas in each country from all the registered participants who have sent in their applications.

-All the information about successful applicants is updated on the Electronic Diversity Visa website.
-Please note that the DoS will not submit any individual notifications to selected participants.
+All the information about successful applicants in the annual lottery is updated on the Electronic Diversity Visa website.
+Please note that the DOS will not notify winners of the lottery program.
 The only way to check the status of your entry is to access the website through your lottery confirmation number.
-If you have lost it, the DoS will not be able to resend another confirmation number to you.
+If you have lost it, the DOS will not be able to resend another confirmation number to you.

-Selected entrants will be directed to a confirmation page where they will get further instructions on how to proceed, including the fees connected with their ongoing application.
+Selected lottery winners will be directed to a confirmation page where they will get further instructions on how to proceed, including the fees connected with their ongoing application.

 What are the eligibility criteria for adjusting your status?